New Paycheck Protection Program (PPP) Loan Forgiveness Applications released

 Reductions in loan forgiveness

-The package establishes that this calculation will not include:
+The package also establishes that the reduction calculation will not include:

-- Any positions for which the Borrower made a good-faith, written offer to rehire an employee who was employed on Feb.
+- Any positions for which the borrower made a good-faith, written offer to rehire an employee who was employed on Feb.
 15, 2020, and was unable to hire similarly qualified employees for unfilled positions on or before Dec.
 31, 2020

 - Any employees who during the applicable covered period were fired for cause, voluntarily resigned, or voluntarily requested and received a reduction of their hours.

 The application package also includes: